 - Busman's Holiday: In the Western manual's story, this game takes place during Tails' vacation, hinted to take place after the events of Sonic the Hedgehog: Triple Trouble; which explains his absence from Sonic Blast.

 - The Cameo: While Sonic and Knuckles do not appear in person, two items, the Sonic Item and the Knuckles Item, have their faces adorned on them.
 Fang also has his own item as well.

 - Comic-Book Adaptation: Issues #17-20 of Archie's Sonic Universe comic.

 - Continuity Snarl: The Japanese backstory has a minor one due to the presence of the Sonic and Knuckles items in a game that's supposed to take place before Tails met Sonic.

-- Convection Schmonvection: Used in the Poloy Forest level.
-The entire forest has been set ablaze, but Tails strolls through without breaking a sweat or running into a lick of the flames.
-The flamethrower robot at the end of the level is another story.
+- Convection, Schmonvection: Used in the Poloy Forest level.
+The entire forest has been set ablaze, but Tails strolls right through it without so much as breaking a sweat or running into a lick of the flames.
+The chicken-legged flamethrower mecha at the end of the level is another story.